prashant-jayan21/minecraft-dialogue/README.md

 ```

 ## Data format and postprocessing ##
+A data collection session for a given target structure will yield game log output in the form of a json file.
+A new directory will be created within `build/install/Python_Examples/logs` for this run of the game.
+The name will be a unique identifier for this run.
+Within it will be a json file called `raw-observations.json`.
+A subdirectory of the same name will also be created within `Minecraft/run/screenshots`.
+This will house all the screenshots taken during the game for the Minecraft clients on that machine.
+So, if you use multiple machines these screenshots will be distributed across machines.
+You will need to consolidate all of them on to one central machine where you house your data.

+The json file will need to further post-processed to yield the final log files we would be interested in.
+To do this run `cwc_postprocess_observations.py` (remember to gather all screenshots from multiple machines if needed onto the machine which houses all data and where you are going to run the postprocessor).
+This will generate the following three files:
+- `postprocessed-observations.json` -- Post-processed json log for the game
+- `aligned-observations.json` -- Post-processed json log for the game with screenshot information added to each observation
+- `log.txt` -- A human-readable log

+The data format can be found at https://docs.google.com/document/d/1uo8oZbGhOuSfG5p_7rZlHfPwc2WOjIA0hcMzj70Qtoo/edit.

+How to get pdf files, etc. -- TODO

 ## Creating your own target structures ##
 To create target structures, you only need one open Minecraft client open on your local machine.